-No one may lend a license or tag to another or knowingly issue or aid in securing a license or preference point for any person not legally entitled to it.
+No one may lend a license or tag to another or knowingly issue or aid in securing a license or preference point for any person not legally entitled to it

-No person may possess in the field or transport a big game animal (including boned out meat). except turkey, unless it is accompanied by the animal's lawfully tagged leg along with either the animal's head or a hind quarter with the visible external sex organs left naturally attached to it.
+No person may possess in the field or transport a big game animal (including boned out meat), except turkey, unless it is accompanied by the animal's lawfully tagged leg or antler along with either the animal's head or a hind quarter with the visible external sex organs left naturally attached to it.
 Any person licensed to take any deer, any elk or any antelope is exempt from transporting the animal's head or hind quarter with attached sex organs if the lawfully tagged leg accompanies the animal for such license.
 However, the provisions of this section do not apply to a Big Game Licensee who transports big game parts (including boned out meat) from the licensee's domicile to another location if the licensee possesses the big game tag or Big Game License entitling the licensee to the animal or to big game that has been cooked or cured, by means other than freezing, for personal consumption.
 If a person other than licensee transports big game animal parts (including boned meat) from the licensee's domicile to another location, the tagged leg or a transportation permit must accompany the items being transported.

 Wild turkeys, unless processed at a wildlife processing facility and accompanied by the receipt, or at the domicile of the processor, shall include the attached leg and foot bearing the tag issued with the license.
 Any person who lawfully takes a wild turkey may remove edible portions from the turkey while in the field and transport providing the person also has in their possession the beard, leg and foot with the attached tag until the bird has arrived at the domicile of the processor.
-Any person licensed to take "any turkey" is exempt from transporting the beard.
+Any person licensed to take "any turkey" is exempt from transporting the heard taxidermist, the parts must be accompanied by the tagged leg or appropriate documentation that would allow a conservation officer to determine that the items in transport were lawfully possessed.

-If someone other than the licensed hunter is transporting big game parts (antlers, hide and etc.) to a taxidermist, the parts must be accompanied by the tagged leg or appropriate documentation that would allow a conservation officer to determine that the items in transport were lawfully possessed.
+If someone other than the licensed hunter is transporting big game parts (antlers, hide, etc.) to a